 Business and Talent Hub

-Dubai’s appeal isn’t just for tourists.
-When evaluated from a business perspective, the city ranks 4th globally, rising from ninth place last year.
-Improvements in workplace options and a growing number of startups contributed to this leap.
+Dubai's appeal extends well beyond tourism.
+Evaluated from a business perspective, the city ranks 4th globally — up from ninth the previous year — with improvements in workplace options and a growing startup ecosystem driving that leap.

-For highly skilled global workers, Dubai ranks 7th, reflecting its strong position as an attractive city for international talent.
+For highly skilled global workers, Dubai ranks 7th, reflecting its strong position as a magnet for international talent.

 Economic Growth on the Rise